 Using the key

 Interest rates on your margin loans are calculated daily.
-This is why having your bitcoin loaned out as often as possible is crucial to maximizing your return.
+This is why having your bitcoin loaned out as often as possible is crucial to maximizing your returns.

-On most exchanges, bitcoin lending rates move in between 0.01% and 0.2% daily interest.
-Compounded over the course of a year, this can add up to a healthy 10%-15% on your investment.
+On most exchanges, bitcoin lending rates move in between 0.0001% and 0.2% daily interest.
+Compounded over the course of a year, this can add up to a high return on your investment.
 Remember that you will be paying 15% of your earned interest to the exchange when you are trying to calculate your investments.

-Right now, the risk is minimal in the markets, but bitcoin is a volatile asset and there is a risk that you could lose your entire investment if the price of bitcoin falls dramatically.
+Right now, the risk is minimal in the markets, but cryptocurrencies are volatile assets and there is a risk that you could lose your entire investment if the price of the traded cryptocurrency falls dramatically.
 As stated before, do not invest more than you can handle losing.

-If you have any questions about investing your bitcoin in the safest way possible or if you want to share your own BTC investment strategy (in margin lending or otherwise), please let us know using the commentary form below.
+If you have any questions about investing your bitcoin as safely as possible or if you want to share your own BTC investment strategy (in margin lending or otherwise), you can start a thread on our crypto forum.